Forced marriage in New Zealand: Prevalence of forced marriage in New Zealand

 There is a lack of reliable statistics on rates of forced marriage in New Zealand.
 Some international reports considering the issue have relied on rates of registered marriages in New Zealand in which one party was under the age of 18.
 In 2013 there were 57 registered marriages in which one party was under the age of 18, consisting of 0.29% of registered marriages that year.
 However while many forced marriages involve a party under the age of 18, i.e. a minor participant, not all marriages involving a minor are forced marriages.

 It is also widely recognised that many forced marriages may occur within ethnic or religious communities and derive their legitimacy from community recognition.
 As such marriages are viewed as legitimate by the community, they are often not registered and are difficult to track.

-Community groups such as Shakti, a non-governmental organization (NGO) that works to reduce domestic violence in migrant communities, have anecdotal evidence of forced marriage occurring in New Zealand.
+Community groups such as Shakti, a non-governmental organisation (NGO) that works to reduce domestic violence in migrant communities, have anecdotal evidence of forced marriage occurring in New Zealand.
 Higher rates of forced marriages have been found in Auckland in comparison to other urban centres, reflecting the higher concentration of African, Asian and Middle Eastern ethnic groups in Auckland (communities in which forced marriage is more likely to occur).
 However it is widely accepted that Shakti's anecdotal evidence does not truly reflect the extent of forced marriage in New Zealand, as many victims of forced marriage do not report their abuse and may be isolated within their own communities.